arifein/arifein.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellow 🇪🇺 in the [Blas Cabrera Institute of Physical Chemistry](https://www.iqf.csic.es/en/) (IQF), which is part of the Spanish National Research Council (CSIC).
-I work in the group of [Prof. Alfonso Saiz-Lopez](https://ac2.iqf.csic.es/en/), focusing on the atmospheric chemistry of the toxic pollutant mercury (Hg).
-I am interested in refining the global mercury budget using observational constraints and an array of data analysis tools — box models, chemistry-transport models, and statistical models.
+Currently, I am a Ramón y Cajal Fellow (tenure-track scientist) at the [Blas Cabrera Institute of Physical Chemistry](https://www.iqf.csic.es/en/) (IQF), which is part of the Spanish National Research Council (CSIC).
+I work in the [Department of Atmospheric Chemisty and Climate](https://ac2.iqf.csic.es/en/), focusing on the atmospheric chemistry of the toxic pollutant mercury (Hg) and other metals.
+I am broadly interested in refining our understanding of biogeochemical cycles using observational constraints and an array of data analysis tools — box models, chemistry-transport models, and statistical models.
+I recently completed a Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship ("SUMAC"), funded by Horizon Europe 🇪🇺, hosted by Prof. Alfonso Saiz-Lopez.

 Before joining IQF-CSIC, I was a SNSF Early Postdoc.Mobility Fellow in the group of [Prof. Noelle Selin](https://selingroup.org) at MIT.
 There I began my foray into mercury modelling, including using GEOS-Chem to analyze the uptake of gaseous mercury by the terrestrial biosphere and recent trends in atmospheric mercury concentrations.